rtts/debian/README.md

 ### Entertainment

-I love `mpv` so much it's included in the `Xworkstation` role by default.
+I love [mpv](https://mpv.io/) so much it's included in the `Xworkstation` role by default.
 Read `man mpv` to find out all the available options of this grand successor to `mplayer`.
-Unfortunately, it is currently not easy to legally acquire stuff to play with `mpv`, so you'll have to resort to semi-legal options like `youtube-dl` (`apt install youtube-dl`) or illegal options like Yify.
+Unfortunately, it is currently not easy to legally acquire stuff to play with `mpv`, so you're almost forced to resort to semi-legal options like `youtube-dl` (`apt install youtube-dl`) or illegal options like Yify.
+Netflix runs fine however using Firefox after enabling DRM (not in Chromium, because it lacks the required Widevine DRM).

 ### Gaming